rob10campbell/PRoPS-colloids_setup/01-MacOS-Setup.md

 *Note about using Vim:*<br>
 Vim is powerful, but difficult to get used to because of its unintuitive default interface and its many functions and shortcuts.
 The basics of Vim are:
-* Opening a file with "vim" does not allow you to immediately edit it.
-You must first enter "Instert" mode, by pressing "i"
+* Opening a file with `vim` does not allow you to immediately edit it.
+You must first enter "Instert" mode, by pressing `i`
-* To stop editing a file, press "esc" to return to the default mode
+* To stop editing a file, press `esc` to return to the default mode
-* The command ":q" will quit a file that has not been edited
+* The command `:q` will quit a file that has not been edited
-* The command ":q!" will quit a file that has been edited WITHOUT saving changes
+* The command `:q!` will quit a file that has been edited WITHOUT saving changes
-* The command ":wq" will save (write) and quit a file that has been edited
+* The command `:wq` will save (write) and quit a file that has been edited
 <br>

 ## Cmake